Workers’ compensation that protects you and your employee

 I signed up.
 How do I review my policy?

 After your policy is accepted, you’ll receive your policy documents via email.
-You can also log in to your account at any time to view your policy details, check your coverage dates, and access your documents.
+You can also log in to your Bhalu Insurance account to view your policy details, check your coverage dates, and access your documents.

-If you have any questions about your policy, contact our support team at (855) 420-1919 or Clarke.white@rtspecialty.com and we’ll connect you with the right person.
+If you have any questions about your policy, contact the Bhalu support team or Clarke.white@rtspecialty.com and we’ll connect you with the right person.

 What if I have a short-term household employee - like a summer nanny?